 In the kit are the following items from the brand Eagle Claw:

 There are also some rubber worms with jig heads by the brand Creme and an assortment of popular Rebel Classic Critters lures.
 Although not necessarily a survival must-have, the kit has a Rapala Fishing Clipper to make it easier to cut line.
 For the line, there’s 8 lb.
 Berkley Trilene in the kit.
 Yes, a lower weight would be better for catching smaller fish but having stronger line could have a dual role in building a shelter.

-Another good thing about this kit is that much of the contents come in small packages which are able to fold and bend in order to fit in the box.
+A good thing about this kit is that much of the contents come in small packages which are able to fold and bend in order to fit in the box.
 This takes much of the rattling out and also prevents little things from creeping over to the next compartment.

 Now, you could use fishing equipment you already own but one thing to be weary of is that your stinky fishing stuff will now stink up any other gear you put it with.
 Also, your regular gear might not be at your place of residence.
 It could be at someone’s house or boat in which case you might not have access when you need it.
 It’s better to have a separate kit you can keep ready to go.